huang-yi/shadowfax/README.md

 > Notice: The custom parser must implement the `HuangYi\Swoole\Contracts\ParserContract`.

-### redis_connection
+### redis

-Specify a redis connection to store WebSocket rooms and clients.
+- `connection`: Specify a redis connection to store websocket rooms and clients.
+- `prefix`: Set the prefix of redis key.

 ### tables